MammadovN/Machine_Learning/projects/03_deep_learning/neural_style_transfer/README.md

-# 🎨 NeuralStyleTransfer-Colab: Artistic Style Transfer with PyTorch & VGG-19
+# 🎨 NeuralStyleTransfer: Artistic Style Transfer with PyTorch & VGG-19

 This project implements Neural Style Transfer in Google Colab using a pre-trained **VGG-19** network.
 It recreates a **content** image in the **style** of another image by optimising a generated image directly.